b-init/ImagePaste/README.md

         "editor.wordWrap": "wordWrapColumn",
         "editor.wordWrapColumn": 88
     },
-    // Overwrite flake8 user settings (if any) to be accepted in .flake8 "python.linting.flake8Args": [],
+    // Enable and overwrite flake8 user settings (if any) to be accepted in .flake8 "python.linting.flake8Enabled": true,
+    "python.linting.flake8Args": [],
     // Set default Python formatter and reset it to default settings "python.formatting.provider": "black",